MAPGuideⓇ

 The [Developer] shall make [products] available to non-profit organizations and public-sector purchasers in Target Countries (“Global Health Purchasers”) at a price of no more than 30% above the [Developer]’s COGS, in Low-Income Countries and in Low-Middle-Income Countries, if approved by the Global Access Committee […]

-Source: taken from a global health agreement between the AXA Prime Impact Master Fund (Funder/Investor) and Revelation Biosciences (Developer) for the development of a therapeutic for allergic rhinitis and a diagnostic for respiratory virus infections.
+Source: taken from a global health agreement between the AXA Prime Impact Master Fund (Funder/Investor) and Revelation Biosciences (Developer) signed in connection with a USD $4 million preferred stock purchase agreement.
+Partner types: impact investor, industry; Product type: allergic rhinitis therapeutic & diagnostic; Development stage at signature: early stage development.
 Read in context.

 […]

-A soft pricing obligation is one that requires a product developer to make efforts to achieve an ‘affordable’ price for the final product, but without setting any specific parameters on what this price should be.
+A soft pricing obligation is one that requires a product developer to make best or reasonable efforts to achieve an affordable price for the final product, but without setting any specific parameters on what this price should be.
 Funding agreements often include soft pricing obligations that recognize the need for a price that is both affordable for the populations in need of a product and commercially sustainable for the developer in order to promote long-term and widespread access to the product.
+Soft pricing obligations may also require funded developers to apply tiered pricing frameworks or supply the funded product to certain purchasers at a preferential price.

-The nature of soft pricing obligations means that they are more straightforward for a developer to pass through in future partnering agreements for later-stage development and/or commercialization of a funded product.
-However, without a quantified expected price, these obligations are open to subjectivity, which means they could be difficult to enforce in the event of a dispute.
+The nature of soft pricing obligations means that they are more straightforward for an early-stage developer to pass through in future partnering agreements for later-stage development and/or commercialization of a funded product.
+However, without a quantified expected price or clear standard for determining what is “affordable”, these obligations are subjective, which means they could be difficult to enforce in the event of a dispute.

 Examples from the MAPGuide